Cost of Living in Madrid – prices for the basic necessities in 2019

-The cost of living depends a lot on what kind of lifestyle you have, which neighborhood you live in, and a number of other factors.
+Your personal cost of living depends a lot on what kind of lifestyle you have, which neighborhood you live in, your material expectations and a lot of other factors.

 In any case, I can give you a list of approximate prices for basic necessities.

 All prices are in euros, and I’m assuming you’re going to a reasonably-priced place.

 By the way, before we go on, people are always asking about the best way to send money internationally – for me it’s Transferwise.
 You can get a commission-free money transfer from them if you use my affiliate link right here.